 We are working to the following plan for our learners to help them continue with their studies:

 As far as possible, we have checked on the access to devices and internet connection for all our students.
 If your daughter has not provided this information, please contact her CCM teacher or email@example.com.
 We will endeavour to offer both online and offline options for study.

 We encourage all learners to set themselves up with a daily structure and learning space and to plan their day in order to maintain a helpful routine and healthy balance.

 How will the learning work?

 All Learning Areas are planning a range of activities for students, and we have also discussed how teachers will connect with students directly.
 This plan will be shared with students and will be updated by teachers as necessary, depending on how long the school is closed.
 Note that, in some practical subjects, it will not be possible to complete practical tasks that require the use of school facilities.
 Alternative tasks will be offered.

 Seeking help from teachers

 The online platforms we will use are Google Classroom, Gmail, Google docs/slides and Google Meet.
 Teachers may also create other recorded digital lessons.
 Our students are familiar with most of these platforms already.
-Education Perfect is a learning programme that all students are likely to use extensively to support distance learning from 15th April.
+Education Perfect is a learning programme that all students are likely to use extensively to support distance learning.

 Assessment and NCEA